Showing posts with label meta-language. Show all posts

 3. The Spirit mediates this participation, translating the eternal Word into temporal speech and returning human language into praise.

-5. Therefore, theology’s meta-language is not analytical but incarnational: the Word made flesh is the hermeneutical center in which all human words are gathered and made true.
+Therefore, theology’s meta-language is not analytical but incarnational: the Word made flesh is the hermeneutical center in which all human words are gathered and made true.

 Transitus ad Disputationem XX

 Yet this discovery opens a deeper question.
-If theology truly occurs within the self-speaking of the Word, what then is its mode of actuality?
+If theology truly occurs within the self-speaking of the Word, what is its mode of actuality?
 How does the human act of theologizing participate in the divine act of speaking?
 What role belongs to the Spirit, through whom finite utterance is gathered into the living voice of God?

-Therefore we advance to Disputatio XX: De Theologia ut Actu Verbi et Spiritus, in which theology will be considered not as a superior human discourse about the divine, but as the very action of the Word and Spirit, an event wherein God, in speaking through human language, continues the eternal dialogue of truth within time.
+Therefore we advance to Disputatio XX: De Theologia ut Actu Verbi et Spiritus, in which theology will be considered not as a superior human discourse about the divine, but as the very action of the Word and Spirit—an event wherein God, in speaking through human language, continues the eternal dialogue of truth within time.